samvalderama29/space_shooter_game/README.md

 # Space Shooter Game
 A space shooter game built with Python.
-Blast through enemies and conquer the galaxy! 🚀✨
+Navigate through space, wreck asteroids, and dodge them to survive while conquering the galaxy! 🚀✨